csc-training/hip-programming/docs/08-hip-portability.md

 # Porting a CUDA Project

+- **Migrating Workflow**:
-- start on a CUDA platform
+    * start on a CUDA platform
-- get a fully working HIP version
+    * get a fully working HIP version
-- compile the HIP code on an AMD machine
+    * compile the HIP code on an AMD machine
-- handle platform-specific features through conditional compilation (or by adding them to the open-source HIP infrastructure)
+    * handle platform-specific features through conditional compilation (or by adding them to the open-source HIP infrastructure)
-- Conversion Methods:
+- **Conversion Methods**:
     * **Manual Code Conversion** (search/replace)
     * **HIPIFY Tools**
     * **Header Porting**